 Five Years of Writing Improvement

-If you listen to the first episode of AudioTim, I say how I graduated college (Baldwin-Wallace College near Cleveland, OH) as an English and Philosophy Major, but without enough confidence and training to keep writing on my own.
-A few months later, I moved to South Korea to teach English.
-While there, God empowered me beyond some demons in my closet, and with my faith renewed, I accepted an invitation to preach a couple times a month.
-I returned to the States six months later and eventually decided to go to seminary, which led me back home to Iowa.
+I graduated from Baldwin-Wallace College near Cleveland, OH as an English and Philosophy Major, but lost confidence in my writing and soon stopped.
+I moved to South Korea to teach English.
+While there, God empowered me beyond some demons in my closet, and with my faith renewed, I eventually decided to go to seminary, which led me back home to Iowa.

-While in seminary I rediscovered my passion for writing and was a 2008 NaNoWriMo winner, finishing that Fantasy book at 110,000 words in October, 2009.
+While in seminary, I took major strides over my depression and I rediscovered my passion for writing.
+I was a 2008 NaNoWriMo winner, finishing that Fantasy book at 110,000 words in October, 2009.
 I used Holly Lisle’s How to Revise Your Novel course to edit that novel, entitled, “The Tsadakeen,” only to realize it needed trunked or rewritten.
-I had a SF novel first draft that was better, so I worked on editing that, and in August, 2011, started a rewrite.
-As of 12/12/12, I am 45% through the fifth draft of Kaimerus, and am performing a tight rewrite en route to one more polish before sending it out to beta readers.
+I started my novel, Kaimerus, in late 2011 and have rewritten it twice.
+In between, I was mentored by professional editors, C.L.
+Dyck and Lane Diamond.

 About My Faith

 Because of my degree, I’d better say a little about my faith.
 I have a Master of Divinity and am glad because of how much I learned about many religions, the Bible and my faith.
 Most importantly my three years in seminary taught me a level of maturity and joy that have been crucial to battling depression that prevented me from writing beforehand.
 While I strive to represent the God I love, my fiction writing is not meant to be a soapbox – and neither is this website.